EngstromJimmy/Blazm.Hid/Demos.md

     }
     ```
 3. Show Change color
-    This method is where the magic happens, we create on command, just turning the light what ever color I have chosen in the colorpicker.
+    This method is where the magic happens, we create on command, just turning the light whatever color I have chosen in the color picker.
     ```csharp
      async Task ChangeColor()
      {